 takes pictures of your heart.

-- Once the second set of scans has been completed, the IV line will be removed, and
+Once the second set of scans has been completed, the IV line will be removed.
+You

 What happens after a stress myocardial perfusion scan?

 Move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness

 Drink plenty of fluids and empty your bladder often for 24 to 48 hours after the test.